Drawing a task completion ring with the canvas

 Additional notes

-• if we want to draw shapes that are proportional to the size of the parent widget, we can create variables that depend on the size argument
+paint()method gives us acanvasthat we can use to draw shapes, and all the available drawing methods take aPaintobject that we can use to customise the appearance of our shapes - if we want to draw shapes that are proportional to the size of the parent widget, we can create variables that depend on the

 0 comments